Sunday, September 21, 2008

 This weekend mt biking event is hosted by the Rattling Creek Singletackers Club at Camp Muckleratz in the beautiful Weiser State Forest near Harrisburg, PA.
 This year I drove up with my friend Tony, from DC.
 Yes, that Tony - the one who had his bike stolen and then bought it back.
 We were meeting up with friends from PA, Baltimore, and Frederick - including a bunch of Singlespeed Outlaws.

-The singletrack looks like this and is great fun to ride. or, if your crankarm happens to look like this - to walk.
+or, if your crankarm happens to look like this - to walk.

 The whole event was extremely well run - without feeling pressured things just unfolded as if they were unplanned but not unintended.
 Credit to the RCST gang (Rick, Jill, Keith, et al) for pulling off another great weekend.